civboot/civboot/README.md

 **Computer Hardware**: the computer hardware manufactured will likely be extremely limited compared to modern computer hardware.
 - [podcast 0002][podcast 0002] ([show notes](podcasts/0002-semiconductor_fabrication.md))
-  focused on whether pure silicone can be produced.
+  focused on whether semiconductors can be built.
 - Basic requirements are to either simply the processing of Silicone (i.e.
-  [silicone grains][silicone grains]) and/or find a better process such as [nanotube CPU][nanotube CPU].
+  [silicone grains][silicone grains]) or a different semiconductor material (like Tin(II) Sulfide) and/or find a simpler process such as [nanotube CPU][nanotube CPU].
 See also [this][DARPA 3DSoC CNFET] and [this][CNFET in factories].
 - This is the hardest piece of a civboot.
-- Once circuits can be constructed, the RISC-V (TODO: add link) processor is likely the best target for Civboot.
-The z80 should not be overlooked for initial designs though, as it requires only 9000 transistors to be produced for a moderately capable CPU.
+- Once circuits can be constructed, a simple stack-based CPU like the [J1](J1) is likely the best target for Civboot, as such CPUs can be produced with only a few thousand transistors.

 [podcast 0002]: https://anchor.fm/civboot/episodes/0002---Could-a-community-produce-their-own-computer-chips-ejmum0)
 [silicone grains]: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4640800/